RadValentin/UoL-BScCS-course-notes/README.md

 - [CM1005 Introduction to Programming I](./Introduction%20to%20Programming%20I/sumary.md)
   - Note: Work on the Sleuth cases as soon as you can, they make up 50% of the final grade, don't leave them all for the end.
 - [CM1040 Web Development](./Web%20Development/summary.md)
+  - Note: Course material leaves a lot to be desired, make sure to supplement your learning with other online resources as you'll likely need to build websites in future modules (DNW, AWD, DADT, etc).

 **Level 5**
 TODO